mrpowers-io/spark-fast-tests/README.md

 |`assertColumnEquality`|108 milliseconds|
 |`evalString`|26 milliseconds|

-`evalString` isn't the most robust for testing, but is the fastest.  `assertColumnEquality` is robust and we can see it saves a lot of time.
+`evalString` isn't as robust, but is the fastest.  `assertColumnEquality` is robust and saves a lot of time.

 Other testing libraries don't have methods like `assertSmallDataFrameEquality` or `assertColumnEquality` so they run slower.